Aissac/radiant-member-extension/README.md

 About
 ---

 An extension by [Aissac][aissac] that adds members support to the [Radiant CMS][radiant].
 Using this extension you can restrict access to radiant pages only for members.
-It is based on Restfull Authentication System, so the member model has almost the same attributes.
+It is based on Restful Authentication System, so the member model has almost the same attributes.
 The members can be added or edited only from Radiant Admin.

-The Member Extension is Radiant 0.7.1 compatible. ???
+The Member Extension is Radiant 0.7.1 compatible.

 Installation
 ---